• Menu

 • Blog

-There’s no denying that Linkedin has become one of the most powerful career management platforms in existence.
-There are tons of benefits to being optimized on Linkedin but for job seekers the greatest benefit is probably the ability to be front and center in the venue most-visited by hiring managers hoping to find their next hire.
+LinkedIn is the most powerful career management platform in existence.
+There are tons of benefits to being optimized on LinkedIn but the greatest benefit is being front and center on the venue most-visited by hiring managers hoping to find their next hire.
+So how can you make your profile as appealing as possible to the hiring crowd?
+In this blog post we’ll share our hiring expertise so you can get inside the hiring manager’s head and make your profile as attractive as possible.

-You Won’t Be Considered if No One Knows You Exist
+You Won’t Be Considered for Job Openings if No One Knows You Exist

-This may sound entirely too obvious, but the reality is most job seekers stop at basic profile set-up which can serve to harm any chances of being found for a job.
-This is especially true considering Linkedin’s 300 million members, many of whom are competing for the same jobs as you.
+This may sound entirely too obvious, but the reality is this: most job seekers stop at basic profile set-up which can greatly reduce your chances of being found for a job.
+This is especially true considering LinkedIn’s over 700 million members – many of whom are competing for the same jobs as you.
 Talk about finding a needle in a haystack!
-Just like any online real estate, your Linkedin profile needs to incorporate some level of SEO strategy so that it is searchable and appearing within the first page of results.
+Just like any online real estate, your LinkedIn profile needs to incorporate some level of SEO strategy so that it is searchable and appearing within the first page of results.
 One way to do this is to spend some time creating a robust, keyword-rich profile.
 Take some time to think about the words your dream hiring manager would type in the search box to find someone like you.
 Then incorporate those words and phrases into your profile.
+Also spend time SEO-optimizing your LinkedIn profile parts.
+Different profile parts have different SEO value.
+You’ll need to brush up on which profile parts are the strongest for SEO impact.

 First Impressions Will Make or Break You